Counting orbits of integral points in families of affine homogeneous varieties and diagonal flows: Introduction

 More precisely, let ${\bf G,P,A,M,U,V,L}, \rho, v_0, (a_s)_{s\in\RR}$ be as above ($\rho$ not necessarily irreducible).
 Endow ${\bf G} (\RR)$ with a left-invariant Riemannian metric, for which the Lie algebras of ${\bf MU}(\RR)$ and ${\bf A}(\RR)$ are orthogonal, and the orthogonal of the Lie algebra of ${\bf P}(\RR)$ is contained in the Lie algebra of ${\bf L}(\RR)$.

 \btheo There exists $\delta>0$ such that, as $t$ tends to $+\infty$,

 \etheo

 We will prove a more general version of this result in Section \ref{sect:mainproof} without the maximality condition on $\bf P$, involving the more elaborate root data of $\bf P$, and without the simple connectedness assumption on $\bf G$ (up to a slight modification of the Siegel weights), see Theorem \ref{theo:main} and Theorem \ref{theo:mainmaximal}.
-We are using the proof of the main result of \cite{ParPau12JMDN} as a guideline.

-Another main difference with the counting results of \cite{EskMozSha96,Oh04,EskOh06,GorOh11} is that these papers are using the dynamics of unipotent flows, as instead we are using here the mixing property with exponential decay of correlations of diagonalisable flows, in the spirit of \cite{KleMar96} (see also \cite{EskMcMul93,BenOh12}).
+We illustrate Theorem \ref{theo:intromaincourtsc} by an example, which is new: we give an asymptotic estimate on the (weighted) number of inequivalent integral points on hyperplane sections of affine quadratic surfaces.
+More examples are given in Section \ref{sect:applications}.